fsdmu/musicapi/README.md

 - Remove developer option for adding artist without download
 - Add option to select different audio formats
 - Update Table names for albums and songs
+- Add option to switch driver to a Database using an environment variable
 - Bugfixes
 - Update Documentation